Corrections to the Hamiltonian induced by finite-strength coupling to the environment: Introduction

-Here are the most general results that do not involve any particular master equation: We derive \begin{itemize} \item {\it general form of mean-force correction} for an arbitrary open system, which so far was only known for particular couplings.
-This form has been also independently derived by G. Timofeev and A. Trushechkin \cite{trushechkin2022}; \item {\it coherences} of the steady-state correction for quite a general form of master equation in terms of its Kossakowski matrix. \end{itemize} In addition, our formulas for the above corrections explicitly show their relations with the dynamical correction.
-We next concentrate on the Bloch-Redfield equation and the cumulant equation: We show that \begin{itemize} \item for a general coupling, the Bloch-Redfield equation predicts the {\it coherences} of a {\it steady-state correction} that coincide with those of the mean-force (this was known before only for some particular models, see, e.g., \cite{Guarnieri,thingna2012,miyashita,Subasi}); \item the generator of cumulant master equation, to lowest order, agrees with Bloch-Redfield equation. \end{itemize} The above results already achieve the goal partially: the last item implies that the cumulant equation has the same steady-state correction coherences as the Bloch-Redfield one.
-Since the cumulant equation is completely positive, hence we obtain a reconciliation of complete positivity with thermalization for coherences.
-This also shows that the cumulant equation does not converge to the Davies equation for long times.
+Here are our most general results that do not involve any particular master equation.
+We derive: \begin{itemize} \item The \textit{general form of the second order mean-force correction} for an arbitrary open system, a result previously known only for specific couplings.
+This form has also been independently derived by G. Timofeev and A. Trushechkin \cite{trushechkin2022}. \item The \textit{off-diagonal} elements of the quasi-steady state correction for a relatively broad class of master equations expressed in terms of their Kossakowski matrix. \end{itemize} Additionally, our formulas for the above corrections explicitly reveal their relations with the Lamb-shift correction.

-Subsequently, we deal with a much more complicated issue of diagonal elements, we provide: \begin{itemize} \item general methodology for computing diagonal elements of the steady-state correction. \item formula for those elements in the case of the two-level system, obtaining elegant relation between diagonal elements of the mean-force and those of the steady-state correction. \end{itemize} Next, we specialize to Bloch-Redfield and cumulant equation: \begin{itemize} \item We show that diagonal elements of the mean-force and the steady-state correction are quite close to one another for cumulant equation, while for Bloch-Redfield, they significantly differ. \end{itemize} Combined with the above results on coherences, these last results show that the cumulant equation is quite close to reconciling the postulates of positivity and thermalization.

-The paper is organized as follows.
-First, in Section \ref{sect:preliminaria} we provide the notation and concepts that will be used in the paper, i.e., we define and derive three different corrections to the bare Hamiltonian, namely the dynamical, the steady-state, and the mean force one.
-Next, in Section \ref{sect:results}, we describe the main results regarding the off-diagonal elements of the Hamiltonian.
-Later in section \ref{cumulant_section_main}, we introduce the cumulant equation, which is a second-order dynamical map whose differential form can be used to obtain diagonal corrections up to the second-order, which is done in Section \ref{fourth_order_section_main}.
-These results are then applied to a two-level system in Section \ref{sect:two_level_system}.